shambhawi13/ReadMe-Generator/README.md

 # ReadMe-Generator

 This is a node application that generates readme just by providing set of questions asked by user.
-The application takes care of retrieving user avatar and email by hitting github api.
+The application takes care of retrieving user avatar and email by hitting github api using axios.
+It also validates and remove the section which is not given by user.
 User has to provide following list of questions :

 - Provide github username
 - What is your project title?